-Radtab is built for bartenders, servers, bar owners, and their patrons.
-It is much more than just another mobile app for bar tabs.
-Radtab economizes both time and effort for all constituents and has an incredible customer experience.
+Radtab The mobile app was built for bartenders, servers, bar owners, and their patrons.
+It was much more than just another mobile app for bar tabs.
+Radtab economized both time and effort for all constituents and has an incredible customer experience.
 The journey and story of Radtab is almost as special as the product itself.

 The idea was first conceived in Summer 2013 by Shaun Lally, a 2013 Computer Science graduate from the College of Charleston.
 Shaun knew that there had to be a better way for bartenders and servers to manage customers’ bar tabs.
 The app needed to work within an establishment’s point of sale (POS) software and provide the customer with a smooth and flawless experience.